 Hampton neighborhood organizations and neighborhood-serving organizations with a tax identification number (EIN Number) are eligible to apply.
-If you don’t have an EIN, it is very easy to obtain one, please visit https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online and follow the instructions.
-If you have any issues obtaining an EIN, please contact us (See contact information below).
+If you don't have an EIN, it is very easy to obtain one, please visit the IRS website and follow the instructions.
+If you have any issues obtaining one, please contact us.

 Eligible projects may include, but not limited to:

 - Projects that increase the feeling of safety in the neighborhood such as fire safety education, disaster preparedness programs, and neighborhood watch outreach, etc.

 - Projects that improve the workings of existing neighborhood organizations such as board training and development, membership recruitment, and outreach tools (brochures, newsletters, resident directories).

 - Projects may include inter-generational tutoring programs, senior citizen educational programs, neighborhood music or arts events and some outdoor or recreational activities.